PeachScript/vue-infinite-loading/docs/guide/README.md

 ### Plugin API

-If you want to configure default options, you can register this plugin through `use` API of Vue.js:
+If you want to configure default options, you can register this plugin through the `use` API of Vue.js:

 ``` js
 // main.js or index.js